 Adding a Port for an Audio Input Source

-Of course, in many of your designs assuredly you will have to place something for reference.
+Of course, in many of your board shape designs assuredly you will have to place something for reference.
 For the purpose of this amp, I need to note where the audio input will come from.
 Instead of trying to leave a bunch of sticky notes on where to place the audio input, I simply add a port to the schematic to give us this info which we can manipulate later on.

 If you’re looking to place a port, for reference or necessity, navigate to the upper toolbar and select ‘Place Port’ to place this reference onto our schematic in the same fashion as a component.